 Permanent teeth.
 The teeth of adult age as distinguished from the temporary, or deciduous teeth.

 Pit.
 A sharp, pointed depression in the enamel.
-Pits occur mostly where several developmental grooves join; as in the occluding surfaces of the molars.
+Pits occur mostly where several developmental grooves join; as in the occlusal surfaces of the molars, and at the endings of the buccal grooves on the buccal surfaces of the molars.